bryanjclark/Seattle-Fire-Dispatch/README.md

 # Seattle-Fire-Dispatch
 A little SwiftUI app that shows Seattle's Fire Dispatch data in an easier-to-read display.

+Sometimes, there is a fire engine in the distance, or lots of them - and you want to know what's going on.

 Seattle's fire department has a [nice little website here](http://www2.seattle.gov/fire/realtime911/getRecsForDatePub.asp?action=Today&incDate=&rad1=des) that shows all the recent fire-dispatch data for the city:
 ![](screenshots/dispatch-website.png)

-The problem is that it's in a list that's not mobile-friendly - so I made this little iOS app, which displays the dispatch in a list view, and a map view:
+The problem is that it's in a list that's not mobile-friendly - so I made this little iOS app, which displays the dispatch in a list view, and a map view - and it supports dark mode, too, which is nice when it's the middle of the night and you hear lots of sirens.
 ![](screenshots/demo.png)

 ## Under the hood